 To find the metric we observe that the de Sitter line element in comoving coordinates

-is left invariant by the action of the $\kappa$-Poincar\'e boosts \eq{1+1BicrossRelationsAlgebra}.
+is invariant under the action of the $\kappa$-Poincar\'e boosts \eq{1+1BicrossRelationsAlgebra}.
 In fact we can exponentialize the action of the boost generators on the momenta, in order to obtain the finite Lorentz transformations, as done in \cite{Rossano} (also see \cite{AmelinoCamelia:2000mn}):

 Then, plugging these expressions into the line element \eq{dScomoving} one verifies that it is invariant: